react-native-cameraroll/react-native-cameraroll/README.md

 **Android**

-This code only works with ejected apps, and not with Expo React Native apps.
-I suggest also pointing users via a link to both react-native's PermissionsAndroid and Expo's Permissions APIs in addition to including sample code.

 Permission is required to read and write to the external storage.

 On Expo, follow the guide [here](https://docs.expo.io/versions/latest/sdk/permissions/) for requesting the permission.